AjinkyaAndraskar/-Marketing-Spending-Analysis/README.md

 - Examine the performance of campaigns based on the date, identifying the dates with the highest spending, highest revenue, and varying conversion rates.
 Calculate average order values for different dates.
 - Analyze buyer activity, comparing average revenue on weekdays and weekends.
 - Evaluate the effectiveness of different types of campaigns, such as social, banner, influencer, or search.
-- Determine the better geo locations for targeting, comparing tier 1 and tier 2 cities.
+- Determine the better geographic locations for targeting, comparing boroughs, CDs, citywide, and UHF42.
 - Interpret the results and provide recommendations for improving campaign effectiveness.
 - Use the insights gained from the analysis to make data-driven decisions and drive business improvements.